-You will need to know how to buy a casket if you decide to go for a traditional burial service as buying a casket is an integral part of making funeral arrangements.
-Caskets are one of the most significant purchases you can make and it often the single largest purchase you’ll make related to a funeral.
+You will need to know how to buy a casket if you decide to go for a traditional burial service as buying a casket is an important part of making any funeral arrangements.
+A casket is one of the most important purchases you can make regarding the funeral.

-Before buying a casket, do some research on various types of caskets and the costs associated with it.
-People who don’t plan in advance are usually thrust into deciding on buying a casket when they are extremely emotional, resulting in overspending.
+Before purchasing a casket, do some research on various types of caskets and the costs associated with it.
+People who don’t plan in advance are usually thrust into deciding on purchasing a casket during an extremely emotional time, resulting in overspending.

-Following some basic steps will make the casket selection and purchase process go smoothly and ensure that the casket you’ll buy will suit your needs without unnecessary burden on your wallet.
-Doing your homework will make sure that you will get a beautiful casket that fits your budget and honors your loved one.
+Following some basic procedures will make the casket selection process easy and ensure that the casket you must buy will suit your needs without burdening your budget.
+Doing your homework will ensure that you get a beautiful casket that fits your budget and honors your loved one.

 A casket is a four-sided, rectangular, hinged-lidded box burial vessel.
 Unlike a coffin, a casket doesn’t have the negative connotation associated with a coffin.
 The rectangular shape casket was found to be more comforting to mourners than the human-shaped container coffin.
 You can buy caskets from funeral homes, showrooms, and online casket retailers.
 The price of the caskets can range from $700-$20,000.

-The terms casket and coffin are often used interchangeably; generally, the term casket is more common in the U.S. and coffin in the U.K.
+The casket and coffin are terms that are often used interchangeably; generally, the word casket is more common in America than coffin in the U.K.

 - COFFIN – originated in the 16th century.
-It is commonly associated with a wooden burial vessel shaped like a box with six or eight sides, which is wide at the shoulders and tapering in the head and feet.
+It is typically connected with a burial vessel made of wood and shaped like a box with 6 or 8 sides, which is wide at the shoulders and tapering at the head and feet.

-- CASKET – came into use in the mid-19th century.
-It refers to a four-sided rectangular box with a split lid and hinges for viewing purposes.
+- CASKET – are used in the mid-19th century.
+It pertains to a rectangular box with four sides and two lids and hinges for the purpose of viewing.

 Caskets are available in different materials such as:

-Wooden Caskets – caskets are made of hardwood, such as oak, mahogany, walnut, maple, cherry, poplar, pecan, and pine.
-These wooden caskets are often hand-sculpted and polished to a high gloss or satin finish, to add to the visual appeal.
+Wooden Caskets – these caskets are made of hardwood, such as oak, mahogany, walnut, maple, cherry, poplar, pecan, and pine.
+These wooden caskets are often hand-sculpted and polished to shine or satin finish, to make it more appealing.

-Casket pricing is like solid wood furniture.
-Hardwood like mahogany, cherry, and walnut are at the high end and higher price.
+Casket pricing depends on solid wood furniture.
+Hardwood like mahogany, cherry, and walnut are at the high end and at higher prices.
 Mid-range materials include oak, maple, and birch.
 Poplar, willow, and pine are at the low end.